alex-ant/spl/README.md

 * The input source can be either STDIN or a file
 * You may request to output one or more parts for each input line
 * A custom output delimiter can be set
+* Provided delimiter can automatically be multiplied while splitting (so splitting string "123aaa456" by "a" with a flag -s you'll get two parts "123" and "456")

 ### Installation